 Boxed Dinners: Dining together is a central focus of Green College.
 All resident members are expected to participate in the dinner in the Dining Hall Sunday through Thursday.
 However, if you are unable to attend a dinner, you may request that the kitchen set aside your meal by using the sign-up sheet online.
 Boxed dinners require the purchase of a refundable meal box, payable to the kitchen staff during serving hours.
 (Filled) meal boxes must be signed out by you or a delegate, and should be signed in by returning the box directly to the kitchen staff.
 Boxes should be rinsed clean before returning them.
 For the full details of the meal box policy, see our guide here.

-Membership Fee Reduction (MFR): If you plan to be away from the College for more than 1 calendar week or more in a given month, you may apply for a Membership Fee Reduction.
+Membership Fee Reduction (MFR): If you plan to be away from the College for more than seven consecutive days within a single month, you may apply for a Membership Fee Reduction.
 The Membership Fee Reduction program gives you a partial credit against future meal plan fees.
 The program requires at least 7 days advance notice of the leave.
-MFR was formerly known as "meal maintenance."
+For September 2021 - August 2022, there is a monthly cap of total fee reductions such that if the number of applications exceeds the cap, the personal reductions will be pro-rated evenly across all applications in the month.

-Meal Vouchers: Once a month, per Resident Member, you may substitute one boxed dinner request for a meal ticket.
+Meal Vouchers: Once a month, per Resident Member, you may substitute one boxed dinner request for a voucher.
 You can request this on the online sign-up sheet.
-Meal tickets can be used anytime, but require that you make reservations with the kitchen the day before you intend to use it.
-Reservation details are written on the dinner ticket.
+Vouchers can be used anytime, but require that you make reservations with the kitchen the day before you intend to use it.

 Meal Transfers: Residents who are not on Membership Fee Reduction may elect to "transfer" their meals for a prescribed period of time to another resident.
 The form and rules are here.